kvuchkov/CITB205-2020/lab3/README.md

 >Tip: You can commit your changes in the `master` branch after each run of steps 1 to 6, i.e. having a checkpoint of a compiling program.
 To do that: `git add .` and then `git commit -m "your message"`.

-At the end, you should be able to run `./lab3` on Linux/Mac or `lab3.exe` on Windows and see all information on the invoice (without the pretty format).
+At the end, you should be able to run `./lab3` on Linux/Mac or `lab3.exe` on Windows and see the subtotal of the invoice.

 # Example Steps